umd-lhcb/pyBabyMaker/README.md

 # pyBabyMaker
-Python babymaker (flat ntuple generation tool) library. [`babymaker`](https://github.com/manuelfs/babymaker) was original conceived by Manuel Franco Sevilla and his colleagues at UCSB.
+Python babymaker (flat ntuple generation tool) library. [`babymaker`](https://github.com/manuelfs/babymaker) was originally conceived by Manuel Franco Sevilla and his colleagues at UCSB.
 It was later rewritten by Yipeng Sun to make it simpler, and more portable.
 The result is this project: `pyBabyMaker`.